The Van Buren County 2017 population estimate is 75,353 with a median household income of $47,141.

-Whether you need $10,000 or $1,000,000 to launch or grow your business, the Van Buren County Economic Development Corporation's revolving loan fund might be a solution if you:
+Whether you need $20,000 or $100,000 to grow your business, the Van Buren County Economic Development Corporation's revolving loan fund might be a solution if you:

 Pure Michigan Talent Connect is another resource to find skilled workers. www.mitalent.orgVan Buren Tech Center offers 29 different educational programs to high school students.
 Those students in turn look for opportunities to use those skills in the community in a related position.
 Areas of study range from computer networking to graphic design.
 For more information call 269.539.5323 or go to www.vbisd.org.

 SCORE Kalamazoo/Southwest Michigan is dedicated to helping you succeed.
 We provide FREE mentoring to new and established small businesses throughout Southwest Michigan.
 Contact your local SCORE office at: https://swmi.score.org (269) 344-1419 firstname.lastname@example.org

 Small Business & Technology Development Center (SBTDC) provides consulting, training, technology commercialization and secondary research to new, growing and advanced technology companies.
 More information can be found at www.sbdcmichigan.org or at 269-387-6004.

 Lakeshore 504 Small Business Lending Lakeshore 504 provides small businesses with fixed-rate financing at below market rates for as little as 10% down.
 They offer 10 or 20 year terms and can partner with your existing lender to structure your project!
 If your company needs a new building or is looking to expand its existing facility, please contact www.lakeshore504.org or contact the Chamber 269-637-5171 so we can put you in contact with the appropriate person.